heggland/rpi-kiosk/README.md

 ## Install
 1. Run the install script with this command
 - `./install`
-2. A directory called `rpi-kiosk` will be created under `/home/pi/kiosk.
+2. A directory called `rpi-kiosk` will be created under `/home/pi/rpi-kiosk.
 3. Place the videos in this directory.
-4. Restart the service after videos are placed in the directory.
+4. Restart the service after videos are placed inside the directory.
 - `./restart`

 ## Edit